nwoodr94/cpp-projects/README.md

 # cpp-projects
-This is a C++ repository where I will host my scientific works.
+This is a C/C++ repository where I will host my scientific works.

 ### Flight Computer